 Save the Ibis

 Ibis are birds with long legs and long-down curved bills which are used to explore mud for getting food.
-All the 42 extant species are aerial and they mostly live monogamous life.
-Majority of the species are found in terrestrial and freshwater habitats which accounts for 28.1% and 23.4% respectively while another 23.4% of the species are adapted to both terrestrial and freshwater habitats.
+All 30 of the extant species are aerial and they mostly live a monogamous life.
+Majority of the species are found in terrestrial and freshwater habitats which accounts for 33.3% and 24.4% respectively while another 24.4% of the species are adapted to both terrestrial and freshwater habitats.

-Various factors are contributing presently towards the deteriorating situation of ibis populations: hunting, trapping, logging and wood harvesting, gathering terrestrial plants.
+Various factors are contributing towards the deteriorating situation of ibis populations: hunting, trapping, logging, gathering terrestrial plants.

-The latest IUCN data shows that 18 of the present species are falling off in numbers.
-The Sub-Saharan African region tops among all regions, being the home of eight of these species.
-Likewise, Southeast Asia homes six species whereas there are five species from West and Central Asia and South America.
-Major areas of concern are countries like Cameroon, Congo, Ivory Coast, Ghana, Liberia, Madagascar, Sierra Leone, Vietnam, Thailand, Myanmar and Cambodia each of which harbor four of the endangered species.
+The latest IUCN data shows that 15 species of Ibis are dwindling in numbers.
+The Sub-Saharan African region tops among all regions, being the home of seven of these species.
+Likewise, Southeast Asia homes six species whereas there are four from South America and three from West and Central Asia.
+Major areas of concern are countries like Cameroon, Congo, Ivory Coast, Ghana, Liberia, Madagascar, Sierra Leone, Vietnam, Thailand, Myanmar, and Cambodia each of which harbor four of the endangered species.

-Among all the species, 16.7% are critically endangered whereas 5.6% of the species belong each to endangered and vulnerable category.
+Among all the species, 10% are critically endangered, 10% are endangered and 3.3% vulnerable.
 The dwarf ibis is currently enlisted as critically endangered in Sub-Saharan Africa and West and Central Asia whereas similar status is prevailing for white shouldered and giant ibis from South and Southeast Asia.
-A matter of regret is that few species became extinct already such as the Jamaican ibis or clubbed wing ibis.
+Unfortunately, the Jamaican ibis or clubbed wing ibis have already been pushed to extinction.

 Several steps need to be taken to conserve the critically endangered and endangered ibis species.
-First and foremost, natural breeding and propagation processes need to be ensured by protecting their existing habitats.
-In order to achieve that, strategies of industrialization, farming and urbanization should be adjusted appropriately, i.e., not undermining the habitats of these birds.
-Besides, habitat restoration activities such as effective management of national parks, wild life sanctuaries, protected in-land water bodies is crucial and such places need to be established in countries where such facilities are not available yet.
-A point to mention here is that the situation of northern bald species is improving consistently due to actions of conservationists in the Souss-Massa National Park, Morocco.
+Natural breeding and propagation processes need to be ensured by protecting their existing habitats.
+To achieve that, strategies of industrialization, farming and urbanization should be adjusted appropriately, i.e., not undermining the habitats of these birds.
+Besides, habitat restoration activities such as effective management of national parks, wildlife sanctuaries, protected in-land water bodies are crucial and such places need to be established in countries where such facilities are not available yet.
+A point to mention here is that the situation of the northern bald species of ibis is showing substantial improving due to actions of conservationists in the Souss-Massa National Park, Morocco.

 Ex-situ conservation practices such as captive breeding and artificial propagation could increase their numbers.
 Once success is achieved in this process, then these species could be reintroduced to their original habitats or new habitats.
 The crested ibis lately made a comeback to South Korea 40 years after becoming extinct due to successful captive breeding programs.
-Relevant scientific community has a huge role to play in this regard.
-Nowadays, tracking the movement of threatened species taking advantage of satellites is possible and these should be done for ibis as well.
-They should also design experiments to understand the breeding practice of these birds and to find solution against various alien species and pathogenic diseases.
+Nowadays, tracking the movement of threatened species by taking advantage of satellites is possible and this should be done for ibis as well.
+They should also design experiments to understand the breeding practice of these birds and to find a solution against various alien species and pathogenic diseases.

 WSO's Activities and Initiatives